lcanady/backr/README.md

   - 1 ETH funding requirement
   - 10 votes needed for completion
 - **Initial Funding**: 1 ETH contributed to the sample project

+The deployer account will have full administrative capabilities:
+- Can manage user reputation scores
+- Can verify other user profiles
+- Can recover their profile if needed
+- Has elevated permissions for platform governance

 ### Common Tasks